Norilsk billionaires end feud with Abramovich as enforcer

 With Tuesday's deal, the sides suspended legal cases.
 A London arbitration court had been due to open hearings into a case dating back to 2010 in which Deripaska accused Interros, Potanin's investment company, of reneging on a deal to run Norilsk in the interests of all shareholders.

-Potanin and Deripaska have been locked in a shareholder dispute since the RUSAL bought a one-quarter stake in Norilsk just before the 2008 global crash in a deal around $14 billion.
+Potanin and Deripaska have been locked in a shareholder dispute since the RUSAL bought a one-quarter stake in Norilsk just before the 2008 global crash in a deal around $14 billion (8 billion pounds).

 The acquisition was meant to herald a merger into an all-Russian major able to compete with global miners such as BHP (BHP.AX), but that plan was crushed by the financial crisis.